quintendebeste/cpp-TicTacTerminal/README.md

-i also learned that in c++ i have to think very differently then with python, python simply does not give a sh*t and you are able to write just about anything your tiny wringeld-up brain can spit out, in c++ i had to give everything i did a second thought and some extra love and attention befor it was to late and i had to trow the code in the trash.
+i also learned that in c++ i have to think very differently then with python, python simply does not give a sh*t and you are able to write just about anything your tiny wringeld-up brain can spit out, in c++ i had to give everything i did a second thought and some extra love and attention before it was to late and i had to throw the code in the trash.

-i shot myself in my foot numerous times with my own stupid code and instead of going to the doctor to amputate it, i tried to fix it myself by trying to get the bullet out of my foot with a knife and sometimes i got the bullet out and i was left with a way bigger wound then it first was. and it did not solve anything i just made my problems bigger and my will to live smaller. that is the best way i could describe shooting myself in my foot with c++. but besides that i am glad i started this project and i will finish it soon!
+i shot myself in my foot numerous times with my own stupid code and instead of going to the doctor to amputate it, i tried to fix it myself by trying to get the bullet out of my foot with a knife, sometimes i when was able to get the bullet out i was left with a way bigger wound then it first was. it did not solve anything i just gave myself more problems and less will to live. that is the best way i could describe shooting myself in my foot with c++. but besides that i am glad i started this project and i will finish it soon!